Friday, November 8, 2024

 SAMHAIN AND ETC.

 If we are going to be on the subject of Samhain, we might as well hit a few of the highlights for good measure.
+My main point being demonstrated to death, I will give you a rapid-fire bunch of interesting facts and observations.

 I have read countless articles how Imbolc was February 1, Beltane was May 1, Lughnasa was August 1, and Samhain was ...
-October 31.
-Why is that one always on the 31, but the rest were on the 1st?
+October 31??
+Why is that one always on the 31st, but the rest were on the 1st?
 Bias.
 Fact is, none of them were always on any of those dates.
-What is the mid-point between the autumnal equinox and the winter solstice?
-The equinox is on September 22 and the solstice is on December 21.
-That's 90 days.
-Well, what is 45 days after September 22?
-November 6.
-Why, that's not October 31 or November 1.
-Do you see how this game is played?

 Samhain might have had religious overtones, but its primary focus was harvest.
 It is possible to have a harvest festival with religious overtones and still say it was not a religious day.
+We do as much every year at Thanksgiving.

 This all reminds me of the Yule Log, which turns out to be a Christian tradition.
 (For more, see our post "Christmas FAQ" in the section "Does the Yule Log come from pagan Yule traditions?".)

 There was no demon/deity named Samhain at all.
 That is completely false.
+Yet another example of something everybody needed to know that wasn't true at all.
+For example, take this quote from the Plain Truth Magazine:

-Some people say Halloween is Samhain because of costumes, trick-or-treating, and jack-o-lanterns.
+Some people say Halloween is Samhain because of costumes, trick-or-treating, and jack-o'-lanterns.
 Well, about that....

-I will leave some links at the end of this post to some websites that discuss Souling.
+Going door-to-door asking for soul cakes, or prayers, or charity was called "souling".
+I will leave some links at the end of this post to some websites that discuss souling.
 That will help you understand that dressing up and going door-to-door is quite Christian.
+Same as with mumming, souling was done at many holidays, including Christmas.
+It was a convenient way to raise money for church or charity.
 Could that have been a Christian thing and a pagan thing?
-Sure!
-But it's not prima fascia evidence that Halloween is pagan.
+Sure, I guess, but that is not certain.
+Why would pagans who believe in reincarnation make cakes to get souls out of purgatory?
+They wouldn't.

 The Druids, you may have heard, did not write anything down.
 They passed on most of their traditions orally.
 The only written traditions we have about the ancient Druids come from the Greeks and Romans.
-When we read what the Greeks and Romans wrote, we see they were under the impression the Druids believed in a type of reincarnation.
+When we read what the Greeks and Romans wrote, we see they were under the impression the Druids believed in reincarnation.
 This leads people to speculate the Druidic religion and the Hindu religion are cousins, from a time when all people lived in deep-ancient Mesopotamia.
-After death, and after a certain time had passed, a soul could take on a new body, either of a human or an animal.
+After death, a soul could take on a new body, either of a human or an animal.
 I would say it is unlikely anyone would believe the dead walk among the living during a few days each year when they believe in reincarnation.
 (For more, read "Passing Through the Middle: Death and Reincarnation Amongst the Celts" on Owlcation.
 I don't usually link to sites like this, but I don't feel like digging up all the quotes for Julius Caesar, and this site seems to have a decent collection already in place.)

 Samhain was not the only festival where the veil between the worlds of the living and the dead is thinned.
 Beltane, on the opposite side of the year around early May, also had this tradition.
 If anyone gives you the impression that Samhain was unique in its otherworldly closeness, that person is mistaken.
+Remember when we said Christians had memorials for all martyrs in late April to mid-May?
+Am I speculating that the formerly reincarnationist Celts could have picked up this otherworldly closeness after converting to Christianity?
+Yes.

 CONCLUSION